PSA: Google Nest Cam outage takes down live video, history - 9to5Google

 Google provided an update just after 1 p.m. that confirms how it’s “currently aware of the issue and are investigating the cause.”
 According to the “Issue & Maintenance History,” an identical issue took place on December 5, 2019.

-There are countless reports on Twitter with @GoogleNest reaching out as this outage enters its second hour.
+There are countless reports on Twitter with @GoogleNest reaching out as this outage enters its third hour.

+Update 2: At 4 p.m.
+PT, camera connectivity was “restored for some customers,” with more regaining access at 5:30 p.m.
+As of 8:26 p.m., Nest said that all customers had access to notification alerts, but that work on restoring Sightline was still underway.

+Update 3: Full functionality was restored at 4 a.m.
+PT on Tuesday, February 25.
+Google Nest VP Rishi Chandra apologized for the “frustrating” issue and noted how “video history wasn’t collected during this incident” that lasted over 16 hours.
+A planned server update was at fault with more updates about Google’s response in the coming days.

 Updating…

-Note: Update: Four hours later, Google says a fix is beginning to roll out, and that access has been restored for some customers.
-Update: Sightline, notifications, and camera connectivity have been restored for everyone.
-We know this issue has been frustrating – thanks for bearing with us.
-If you’re still having trouble, send us a DM so we can help.